nathanmarianovsky/manualmath.com/README.md

 localhost/api/get_example_content/id
 ```
 where "id" in both cases has to be replaced with the actual id of the section or example.
 Notice that unlike getting objects, I only allow you to use the id here as a parameter since the id guarantees a unique object.

+# Version History

+### v.0.0.3
+* Logo Redesign
+* Math Formula Rendering Issue Fixed
+* Images not Loading Fixed
+* No More About Link on the Landing Page Menu
+* Fixed Some of the Content

+### v.0.0.2
+* Mobile Support
+* About Page - Nore More Home Page
+* Subject Page - Gives a Brief Overview on a Subject and its Notation
+* Topic Page - Gives a Brief Overview on a Topic
+* Menu Selection Coloring
+* Logo and Favicon

+### v.0.0.1
+* Initial Release

 # License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">manualmath.com</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/nathanmarianovsky/manualmath.com" property="cc:attributionName" rel="cc:attributionURL">nathanmarianovsky</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.